S3 EP7: Emma Doran

 Particularly after this breakfast that I thought the whole day was going to be like really experimental, particularly when you said protein in the first meal of the day.

-I was like, so you'll be like, and then I need my carbs and then I need a pure veg.
-I just lost interest then as the day got on, and I think I just left it too late that I just wasn't bothered eating.
+I was like, as you'll be like, and then I need my carbs and then I need a pure veg.
+I just lost interest then as the day got on and I think I just left it too late that I just wasn't bothered eating.

 Emma, you have had this incredibly unsatisfactory dinner that I'd say has kind of, to use a phrase of my mother's, it's left you a bit amped.

-I could have eaten something else snacky, but that's what I remember doing anyway.
+I could have eaten something else snacky, but that's what I remember doing.
 I think you need a bit more dairy in this day, I think.

 That is an issue for me.
 I eat a lot of dairy.

-the Double Mountains, find a field with a cow in it, and then just creep up silently and just start to suckle from its teeth.
-Just
+Go to a double double mountains, find a field with a cow in it, and then just creep up silently and just start to suckle from its teeth.

 But sometimes I forget because it's